Last updated on 2026-01-10

 Featured Experiences

-- Short-term travel opportunities to historical sites in Rome, Greece, and Turkey through UNB’s Travel Study Program.
+- International travel opportunities to Rome, Greece, and Turkey as part of the Travel Study Program.

-- A select group of students may travel to Greece to study the modern Greek language and participate in archaeological digs.
+- Unique chance for select students to study modern Greek language and engage in archaeological digs in Greece.

 - Volunteer opportunities with the New Brunswick Chapter of the Archaeological Institute of America.

-- Community involvement through the Classics Society, fostering connections among students with similar interests.
+- Community engagement through the Classics Society, fostering connections among students with shared interests.

 Career Options

-- Researcher: Work with government agencies, arts organizations, or NGOs to conduct research on historical and cultural topics.
+- Researcher: Work in government, arts organizations, or NGOs, conducting research on historical and cultural topics.

-- Policy Analyst: Analyze and develop policies related to cultural heritage, education, and the arts.
+- Policy Analyst: Analyze and develop policies related to cultural heritage and education.

-- Educator: Teach subjects related to history, literature, and the arts at various educational levels.
+- Educator: Teach subjects related to Classics, history, or archaeology at various educational levels.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.